silverstripe/cwp/docs/en/development-tutorials/setting-up-your-project.md

 `themes/my-theme` is the theme folder you'll be doing your template work, adding templates, adjusting CSS, etc.

 The rest of the folders in a project are Composer managed.
-See [Working with modules](../development-tutorials/working-with-modules) for more information.
+See [working with modules](../development-tutorials/working-with-modules) for more information.

 ## Opening to collaborators